tarantool/tarantool/changelogs/unreleased/gh-6266-fix-crash-in-lua-triggers.md

 ## bugfix/lua/triggers

-* Fixed possibility crash in case when trigger removes itself.
+* Fixed the possibility of a crash in case when trigger removes itself.

-  Fixed possibility crash in case when someone destroy trigger, when it's yield (gh-6266).
+* Fixed the possibility of a crash in case someone destroys trigger when it's yielding (gh-6266).